Skip to Main Content

 Cons

-• Borrowing limits are usually lower
+• Borrowing limits are often low

-• May come with shorter repayment terms
+• May have short repayment terms

 How to get a personal loan with no credit check

 1. Compare your options: It's worth prequalifying for a personal loan from an online lender that evaluates your credit score, even if you have bad credit, since some lenders have flexible requirements.
-Prequalifying won't hurt your credit score, and you may get a lower rate compared to other no-credit-check options.
+Prequalifying won't hurt your credit score, and you may get a lower rate compared to other no credit check options.

 How to compare no-credit-check loans

-• Repayment terms: No-credit-check loans with very short repayment terms, such as payday loans, tend to have the highest rates.
+• Repayment terms: No credit check loans with very short repayment terms, such as payday loans, tend to have the highest rates.
 Personal installment lenders may offer a choice of repayment terms with the same or different rates for each option.
 Choose a loan with a monthly payment you can comfortably afford.
 You can typically repay an installment loan early to save money on interest, as long as the lender does not charge a prepayment penalty.

 • Funding time: If you need an emergency loan, look for a lender that offers same-day or next-day funding.